SignalK/specification/gitbook-docs/put.md

 # PUT Requests

-PUT requestes are sent to a server to request a change to a value.
+PUT requests are sent to a server to request a change to a value.
 For example, a client would use PUT to switch the anchor light on or off, change the heading of the autopilot, or set position of the anchor.

 See [Request/Response](request_response.md) for more details on request/response in Signal K.

 ## Making a request to change a value
-To change a value, a PUT request should be sent via HTTP or using a SignalK 'put' delta.
+To change a value, a PUT request should be sent via HTTP or using a Signal K 'put' delta.

 The "source" field is optional.
 If a request is sent without the source and their is more than one source for the value, that will result in a  400 HTTP error response.